Search guide

 metadata.title:Broadcom

-Results will match records with the term Broadcom
+Results will match records with the term Broadcom in the

-.
+field metadata.title.
 If you want to search for multiple terms

 in the title you must group the terms using parenthesis: